128technology/salt-states/doc/t128-speedtest.md

 * a tenant which identifies the speedtest instance
 * a corresponding service with an appropriate service-address (e.g. `0.0.0.0/0`)
 * a service-route to route the speedtest traffic via the test interface
-* a service to match DNS traffic over the test interface
-* a service-route for DNS traffic

 This is a sample config snippet for testing the wan1 interface: